yum install -y screen

 GNU Screen Utility

-The GNU screen utility allows you to protect long running processes from being killed by network failures.
-Screen is a window manager, so it can do a lot more than just the use case described here, including allowing you to run multiple screens and using split screens, but the main thing that is important to me is to protect work from network disconnections.
+The GNU screen utility allows us to protect long running processes from being killed by network failures.
+Screen is a window manager, so it can do a lot more than just the use case described here, including allowing us to run multiple screens and using split screens, but the main thing that is important to me is to protect work from network disconnections.

 The installation is really simple.